feranmidere/Small-Statistics/README.md

 The equation used to calculate the gradient is:

-a = SP<over>SS where SP is the sum of products and SS is the sum of squares in the data.
+a = SP/SS where SP is the sum of products and SS is the sum of squares in the data.

 SP can be calculated by (x-x<sub>mean</sub>)<sup>2</sup> for each value of x and taking the sum of the results.